 1. English is a hard language to learn.
 Esperanto is much, much easier.

-2. English sentences can often be misunderstood, as multiple interpretations are often possible.
+2. Many English sentences can be misunderstood, as multiple interpretations are often possible.
 Esperanto is far less ambiguous.

 3. English is politically associated with the United States and the former British Empire.
 Esperanto is a neutral language intended for all humanity and not connected with any political power.

-4. English is the native language of about 5% of the world’s population who enjoy an undeserved privileged position when using English as an international language.
+4. English is the native language of about 5% of the world’s population who enjoy an undeserved privileged position when English is used as an international language.
 Esperanto is more fair.
-With very few exceptions, conversations in Esperanto are conversations between people who have each made the effort to learn a neutral language to be able to meet others as linguistic equals.
+It can be thought of as a bridge over language barriers, that only works when both sides have contributed to building the bridge.

 ARE THERE OTHER ADVANTAGES TO ESPERANTO?

 A huge amount of resources is currently being spent on translations and interpretation which would be freed up for better uses if Esperanto were a common second language for everyone.
 As an example, since 1998, all documents of the World Health Organization meeting defined criteria have been made available in all six of its official languages.
 Despite the effort, half of the world’s population do not understand any of the six official languages.
 Translations cost millions of dollars every year.
 With Esperanto as a common second language those millions would be available for health-related projects.

 When someone who speaks a major language has a good idea, it can be quickly communicated and adopted where it proves useful.
 How many good ideas never reach the broader world community because the person with the idea does not speak a major language?
 How often is a scientist chosen to attend international conferences because his or her language skills are superior to a colleague whose is a more proficient scientist?